mashburnj/mashburnj.github.io/projects.md

 ### Latest update

-(Febuary 27, 2023) I have developed 8 neural network models, one for each synth algorithm, using TensorFlow and Keras.
-I am currently reworking them into convolutional neural networks with fewer layers, and will train with fewer epochs and possibly a larger batch size, since the current models are overfitted.
+(March 3, 2023) I have tested 7 out of 8 convolutional neural network models, and will test the last one tonight (it has the largest training set, so I saved it for last).
 See the above link for details.

 # Bloomberg Challenge